heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

 #### olp-cpp-sdk-dataservice-write

-The dataservice-write module wraps a subset of the HERE Open Location Platform Data REST API related to writing data to OLP catalogs.
+The dataservice-write module wraps a subset of the Data REST API related to writing data to platform catalogs.
 It allows writing of data to the following layer types and with the listed Data APIs:

 * Versioned layer.
 Used Data APIs:
   * [Publish API](https://developer.here.com/olp/documentation/data-store/api-reference-publish.html)